Career & College Promise Policy

-- Rising 9th graders can go through the application process for admittance to Stanly Early College.
-There is a strict deadline for filing an application to Stanly Early College and the application time line is noted on the early college website.
-If admitted to Stanly Early College as a rising 9th grader, the student will be exposed to not only the high school curriculum but also to college curriculum of one of Stanly Community College’s associates programs.
+- Rising 9th graders can go through the application process for admittance to Stanly Early College/Stanly STEM Early College.
+There is a strict deadline for filing an application to Early College and the application timeline is noted on the early college website.
+If admitted to Early College as a rising 9th grader, the student will be exposed to not only the high school curriculum but also to college curriculum of one of Stanly Community College’s associate degree programs.

 - Qualified junior and senior high school students may take college classes to complete a 30+ hour College Transfer Pathway.
 The College Transfer Pathway consists of courses transferable to institutions within the UNC System Institutions and many of NC's Independent Colleges and Universities.

-- Qualified junior and senior high school students can take college classes in o a career and technical pathway that may lead to a credential, certificate or diploma.
+- Qualified junior and senior high school students can take college classes in a career and technical pathway that may lead to a credential, certificate, or diploma.

-- Qualified freshmen and sophomore high school students may take college classes in Industrial Technologies (40xxx_) or Engineering Technologies (50xxx_).
-These courses may lead to a career and technical credential, certificate or diploma.
+- Qualified freshmen and sophomore high school students may take college classes in Engineering Technologies (40xxx_), Industrial Technologies (50xxx_), Agriculture and Natural Resources (15xxx), Transportation (60xxx), Construction (35xxx), and Business (25xxx).
+These courses may lead to a career and technical credential, certificate, or diploma.

 To participate in the Career and College Promise program, the high school guidance counselor should be contacted to determine if the student is eligible.